"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 But after a couple of months of blogging.
 The passionate blogger knows first-hand that it takes more than writing blog posts to build a successful online marketing career.

 But the passionate blogger refuses to accept this fact.
 He believes that the key to success with blogs lies in content creation alone.

 I saw two downsides to this path of starting a blog:

 Smart internet marketers know the importance of surveying the market before launching or creating a blog.

 You need to validate your idea or passion for both profitability and public acceptance.

-If people in your niche are demanding for your services but not ready to spend money to acquire it, there is a problem.
+If people in your niche demand your services but are not ready to spend money to acquire them, there is a problem.

 The internet is already filled with a surplus of bloggers.
 We don’t want bloggers anymore…we need entrepreneurs who use blogs as a tool to an end.